AfsahSiddiqui/DevOps-Skills/Creating-Persistent-Volume-for-Docker-Container-Through-A.mdWS-EBS.md

 echo '/dev/xvdf /docker-lab ext4 defaults,nofail 0 2' | sudo tee -a /etc/fstab

-Run the docker container with newly mounted EBS volume as its persistent storage docker run --name my-nginx -v /docker-storage:/usr/share/nginx/html:rw -d -p 80:80 nginx
+Run the docker container with newly mounted EBS volume as its persistent storage (e.g. docker run --name my-nginx -v /docker-storage:/usr/share/nginx/html:rw -d -p 80:80 nginx)

 Now the docker-storage on the host machine and /usr/share/nginx/html are synced; whenever you make any changes in one directory, those changes will automatically update the other.